June 15, 2015

 several additions were constructed prior to 1890

 On July 4th 1854 E.E.
 Huntley and his new partner James Rees who was an establish real estate appraiser invited potential real estate investors to what was to later to be referred to as the Lake View House/Hotel.
-This lake-side hotel would not only serve as a vacation venue but a introduction to EE Huntley vast properties south of the hotel.
+This lake-side hotel would not only serve as a vacation venue but a introduction to EE Huntley vast properties south & north of his house/hotel.

 The 7 Mile House Tavern

 Nicholas Krantz, of Luxembourg, arrived in 1848, and constructed the first known structure in the area, a frame homestead, which he called the Seven Mile House because of its distance from the Chicago City Hall.
-The Seven Mile House has been reputed as a local tavern, inn, and meeting place; however, as Lois Kransz points out, it was never operated as an official business.
-The Kranszes provided food, drink, and lodging to travelers passing through the area (for a small toll fee), as was the custom in sparsely-populated areas.
-Many of these guests were funeral processions from Calvary Cemetery in Evanston.
-According to Edgewater Historical Society, the building was located on the northeast corner of Clark Street and Ridge Avenue.
-Also. in the zoomed map below is the name of Anderson Hoods; probably the precusor to Andersonville??.
-The other names on the map above are probably names of property owners.
+The Seven Mile House was a local tavern, inn, and meeting place; however, as Lois Kransz (relative) points out, it was never operated as an official business.
+The Kranszes provided food, drink, and lodging to travelers passing through the area (for a small [road] toll fee), as was the custom in sparsely-populated areas.
+Many of these guests were funeral processions from Calvary Cemetery located in Evanston.
+According to Edgewater Historical Society, the inn was located on the northeast corner of Clark Street and Ridge Avenue.

 A Visit